cdalla/webserver/README.md

 ```

 ## Running
 This webserver takes one argument: a configuration file.
-Sample configuration files can be found in the "config" repository.
+Sample configuration files can be found in the "configurations" repository.

 **Linux**
 To run the project on Linux, execute the program with the desired configuration via the command line, like so: